-- Phase 4 involves renovation of the first floor corridors of Old Main.
-This $155,000 project will include enhancements like a new entry system into the first floor of Old Main, new ceilings and lights, new wall surfaces, and new flooring.
+- PHASE 4: The "Old Main Refresh" involves renovation of the first floor corridors of Old Main.
+This $155,000 project will include enhancements like a new entry system into the first floor of Old Main, new ceilings and lights, new wall surfaces, and new flooring [PROJECT UNDERWAY SUMMER 2015].

-The improvements to Old Main will total $300,000.
-As of May 31, 2014, we have raised $115,000 of the $125,000 needed for these first two projects.
-We are seeking to raise the balance of the $185,000.
+Overall, the improvements to Old Main will total $300,000.
+As of July 1, 2015 we have raised $150,000.
+We are seeking to raise the balance of $150,000.

 Our prayer is to be able to complete the renovations of Old Main during the summer of 2015.
 Your gift for this project will help this grand building continue to support the mission of Maranatha Baptist University to develop leaders for ministry in the local church and the world “To the Praise of His Glory.”